derekhuangxd/CISC-499--Advanced-Undergraduate-Project/move_to_top_bottom/README.md

 $ jupyter nbextension enable nbextension/move_to_top_bottom/main

 # Limitation
-Your notebook should contain no more than 1000 cells.
+There should be no more than 1000 cells in your notebook.
+Otherwise, the move can only move 1000 cells once at a time, so you will have to click a couple more times.